Collaboration with Rae Lasko and Sally Zhao, Fall 2016

 We generated 20 scenarios that describe how the app can deliver value to the personas.
 Through this process, we were able to address potential break points and came up with possible solutions to resolve them.
 We scoped down to three scenarios that cover the essential features of our application.

-Auto-accept parkings don't require approval from driveway owners before they can be reserved.
-Driveway owners can customize auto-accept threshold based on commuter's rating and other credentials.
+Auto-accept listings skip approval from driveway owners during reservation.
+Driveway owners can customize auto-accept threshold with commuter's rating and other credentials.

 The application notifies the commuter few minutes before the reservation expires.
 If the parking is not reservated afterwards, the commuter can extend his/her reservation.

 What if commuters don't find the parking space they want?
 Commuters can watch the search and if somebody checks out earlier and the parking becomes available, notification is sent.

 For this project, we were given two personas as our target audience.
 As a peer economy app, goals of both stakeholders had to be satisfied.
 Based on our scenarios, we refined how the app's system would work from each stakeholder's perspective before designing the screens.